Graylog2/documentation/pages/permission_management.rst

 Okta Single Sign-on
 ^^^^^^^^^^^^^^^^^^^
 If you are using Okta and have already authenticated yourself on the external Okta site, Graylog can use the same session and will not prompt you to re-authenticate.
-However, this requires use of third-party cookies, which are typically disabled in modern browsers.
+However, this requires use of `third-party cookies <https://support.okta.com/help/s/article/FAQ-How-Blocking-Third-Party-Cookies-Can-Potentially-Impact-Your-Okta-Environment?language=en_US>`__, which are typically disabled in modern browsers.
 Make sure third-party cookies are enabled in your browser settings to avoid re-authentication.

 Users
 -----